Counter-terror review linked to MP’s murder ‘clearly inadequate’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A review of the handling of the killer of MP Sir David Amess under a government counter-terrorism programme is “clearly inadequate” and a public inquiry should be launched into the scheme, a former MP has said.
+A review of the handling of the killer of MP Sir David Amess under a government counter-terrorism programme has been branded “clearly inadequate” and “a paper exercise”.

-Anna Firth, who represented Southend West, said a review of how terrorist murderer Ali Harbi Ali was dealt with under Prevent and Channel failed to compare what police officers and local authority staff found about the teenager, and the extremist beliefs revealed at his criminal trial.
+His daughter Katie Amess, and former Southend West MP Anna Firth who has supported his family, heavily criticised the review of how terrorist murderer Ali Harbi Ali was dealt with under Prevent and Channel.

+Police and local authority staff working on the scheme failed to discover that he had been radicalised online to become a supporter of so-called Islamic State who was plotting to kill.

 The document published on Wednesday made reference to Ali wanting to move to a Muslim country, and believing that interest rates on student loans, co-education with women and music were against the principles of his religion.